What is Revenue Run Rate?

 Revenue run rate is a metric used by companies to forecast the annual revenue that will be generated based on the current revenue levels, growth rate, market demand and other such relevant factors, assuming that the present revenue is free from any seasonality or outlier effect and the present market conditions will prevail throughout the year.

-A company formulates a budget for a given period before the period starts, which contains the estimation of numbers such as revenue, costs, profit, and so on.
+A company formulates a budget for a given period before the period starts, which contains the estimation of numbers such as revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
+In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions., costs, profit, and so on.
 This budget is a long term outline.
 During the year, the company monitors the trajectory of these numbers and tries to estimate the deviations from the budgeted figures.

 This exercise aims to modulate the strategies and techniques used by the company to steer the numbers back on track if they have gone astray or to continue with the same efforts if we are expecting to meet the target.
 Therefore Revenue run rate is one such measure that helps in determining interim strategies to keep revenue on track.